hashicorp/packer/website/source/docs/builders/scaleway.html.md

 Type: `scaleway`

-The `scaleway` Packer builder is able to create new snapshots for use with [Scaleway](https://www.scaleway.com).
+The `scaleway` Packer builder is able to create new images for use with [Scaleway](https://www.scaleway.com).
 The builder takes a source image, runs any provisioning necessary on the image after launching it, then snapshots it into a reusable image.
 This reusable image can then be used as the foundation